michaeleisel/michaeleisel.github.io/_posts/2021-03-25-localization.markdown

 ---
 layout: post
-title:  "Reducing the App Size Cost of Localization Strings"
+title:  "Cutting the Size of .strings Files in Half"
 date:   2021-03-25 21:45:46 -0400
 categories: jekyll update
 ---

 ## Introduction

-The app download size is important to keep small to have a fast onboarding experience for the user, and to reduce the size of the app on disk.
-By using this trick for an app with a lot of localized strings, it can be reduced by a decent amount.
+It's important to minimize the app's size, both to reduce its download time as well as reduce the space it takes up on disk.
+This trick helps with that specifically for .strings files.

 ## Expected Gain

-This trick will reduce the size of localization strings, both compressed and uncompressed, by roughly 50%.
+It reduces the size of localization strings, both compressed and uncompressed, by roughly 50%.
 The longer the keys are, and the more languages that have localization strings, the more it will reduce it.
-Typically, it's good for very large apps, where the strings can take up several megabytes.
+Typically, it's best for very large apps, where the strings can take up several megabytes.

 ## Explanation

-Suppose an app has Localization.strings files for English and Spanish, each with values for keys `key1` and `key2`.
+Suppose an app has Localization.strings files for English and Spanish, each with the same two key-value pairs.
 Here's the English one:
 ```
 "key1" = "some thing";
 "key2" = "other thing";